SovnSkyrim/AmongSovngardesStars/README.md

   - Barter Presets : Medium

 #### The Ultimate Dodge Mod
  - Configure your dodge key and your sneak key!
 As written, it is your vanilla sneak key.
+This step is very important A Keybinding example would be:
+ - Vanilla Sneak key within Options: C
+ - Sneak key within TUDM's MCM: Left Control
+Now your character will roll/sidestep with C and Sneak with Left Control I also would recommend to use sidestep (personal preference)

+- Npc Settings :
- - Disable NPC dodge
+  - NPC Dodge AI: Disabled

 #### Ultimate Combat
 - General → Timed Block :